 μ -calculus.
 Kozen's modal μ -calculus (1983) [Koz83] subsumes several other weak temporal logics including CTL (Cranen et al. 2011) [CGR11], and can encode weak transitions using least fixed points.
 Dam (1996) [Dam96] gives a modal μ -calculus for the pi-calculus, treating bound names using abstractions and concretions, and provides a model checking algorithm.
-Bradford and Stevens (1999) [BS99] give a generic framework for parameterising the μ -calculus on data environments, state predicates, and action expressions.
+Bradford and Stevens (1999) [BS99] give a generic framework for parameterising the μ calculus on data environments, state predicates, and action expressions.
 The logic defined in the present paper can encode the least fixpoint operator of μ -calculi by a disjunction of its finite unrollings, as seen in Section 5.2.
-We can immediately encode the atomic μ -calculus by Klin and Lelyk (2017) [KL17].
+We can immediately encode the atomic μ -calculus by Klin and Lełyk (2017) [KL17].

 Pi-calculus.
 The first HML for the pi-calculus is by Milner et al. (1993) [MPW93], where infinite conjunction is used in the early semantics and conjunctions are restricted to use a finite set of free names.
-The adequacy proof is of the same structure as in this paper.
-The logic of Section 3, applied to the pi-calculus transition system from which bound input actions x(y) have been removed, contains the logic \mathcal{F} of Milner et al., or the equipotent logic \mathcal{FM} if we take the set of name matchings [a=b] as state predicates.
+The adequacy proof has the same structure as in this paper.
+The logic of Section 3, applied to the pi-calculus transition system from which bound input actions x(y) have been removed, contains the logic \mathcal{F} of Milner et al., or the equipotent logic \mathcal{FM} if we take the set of name matchings [a = b] as state predicates.
+Gabbay [Gab03] gives the first nominal syntax and operational semantics for the pi-calculus, in Fraenkel-Mostowski set theory.